paul-wieland/simple-pub-sub/README.md

 A message will only be delivered once to a subscription using round-robin to select a consumer.

 Furthermore, the [Hexagonal Architecture](https://vaadin.com/blog/ddd-part-3-domain-driven-design-and-the-hexagonal-architecture) was implemented to make TCP and REST endpoints easily replaceable by future developments (e.g. leverage gRPC).
+Also, the persistence layer (MongoDB) can be easily replaced by any other technology.

 # Architecture Overview